walrus-chanul-dandeniya/chiral-network/docs/reputation.md

 Because these complaints rest on permanent chain data, they are treated as authoritative and can trigger automatic responses (e.g., lower trust buckets, blacklist thresholds) without waiting for additional reports.

+### Payment Handshake (Downloader → Seeder)

+Before any data transfer, the downloader MUST send a signed payment message to the seeder: payer_id = downloader’s peer/wallet ID payee_id = seeder’s ID amount = maximum amount the downloader is willing to pay expiry = deadline after which the promise is invalid chain_tx_template = transaction payload that can be broadcast to the chain as-is (or with minimal wrapping) payer_sig = downloader’s signature over the above

+The seeder only starts sending data if:
+1. The signature is valid, and
+2. The seeder verifies the downloader’s balance and reputation (see admission control below).

+If the downloader later refuses to pay or never broadcasts payment, the seeder retains this signed message as evidence and can:
+Optionally broadcast it (if the chain model allows a third party to submit signed transactions from the downloader).
+At minimum, publish a bad TransactionVerdict to the DHT with the signed promise attached in evidence_blobs.

 ### Non-payment Complaint Lifecycle

-1. **Handshake** – Before transfer, downloader signs a payment promise (channel ID, maximum confirmation deadline) and shares it with the seeder.
-The seeder keeps this as an `evidence_blob`.
+1. **Handshake** – Before transfer, the downloader (A) sends a signed payment message (off-chain transaction template) to the seeder (B).
+B verifies the signature and checks A’s reputation and balance.
+This signed message is stored as an `evidence_blob`.
-2. **Transfer** – Seeder delivers data while monitoring the corresponding channel or escrow path for settlement.
+2. **Transfer** – Seeder delivers data P2P; there is still no on-chain footprint at this point.
+3. **Payment Broadcast** - On success, the downloader broadcasts the payment transaction to the blockchain, and the seeder observes it.
-3. **Settlement success** – If the downloader closes the channel and payment finalizes on-chain before the deadline, the seeder publishes a `good` verdict pointing at the settlement `tx_hash`.
+4. **Settlement success** – If the downloader closes the channel and payment finalizes on-chain before the deadline, the seeder publishes a `good` verdict pointing at the settlement `tx_hash`.
-4. **Settlement failure** – When the deadline passes without closure, the seeder initiates their own channel close on-chain.
+5. **Settlement failure** – When the deadline passes without closure, the seeder initiates their own channel close on-chain.
 The resulting `tx_receipt` demonstrates that funds were reclaimed because the downloader did not settle.
-5. **Reliable verdict** – Seeder publishes a `bad` verdict referencing the close receipt in `tx_receipt` and attaching the original handshake in `evidence_blobs`.
+6. **Reliable verdict** – Seeder publishes a `bad` verdict referencing the close receipt in `tx_receipt` and attaching the original handshake in `evidence_blobs`.
-6. **Verification** – Queriers confirm the channel close on-chain and validate the handshake signatures before applying the penalty.
+7. **Verification** – Verify the payer’s signature on the off-chain payment promise, confirm that no matching payment exists on-chain within the promised window, Treat this as a strong negative signal for the downloader’s reputation.

+### Pre-Transfer Admission Control (Seeder-side)
+Before a seeder commits to serving a downloader, it performs an admission check:

+1. Identity: Downloader includes peer_id and wallet address in the handshake.
+2. Reputation lookup: Seeder calls reputationService.getPeerScore(peer_id) and checks:
+   - Score ≥ configured threshold (e.g., 0.4 or 0.6).
+   - No automatic blacklist entry.
+3. Balance check: Seeder queries the chain (or a wallet service) to ensure:
+   - Downloader’s balance ≥ expected maximum payment.
+4. Signed payment message: Seeder verifies the off-chain signed transaction described above.

+If any of these steps fail, the seeder may:
+- Refuse the transfer,
+- Reduce the amount of data it is willing to send, or
+- Require smaller, incremental payments.

+### Design Tradeoff: Asymmetric Protection (Downloader as Potential Victim)
+We explicitly prioritize protecting seeders from non-paying downloaders:

+1. If a downloader receives a file but never pays, we can use:
+   - The signed off-chain payment message, and
+   - The absence of an on-chain payment within the agreed window to build strong negative evidence and penalize the downloader.

+2. If a seeder is malicious and never sends the file after the downloader signs a payment message, the downloader is harder to protect:
+   - The downloader can choose not to broadcast the payment, so there may be no on-chain footprint.
+   - Without privacy-invasive logging or complex cryptographic proofs of data transfer, it is difficult to prove seeder misbehavior beyond “they never replied.”

+Therefore this chooses the downloader as the potential victim in the tricky seeder-misbehaves scenario.
+The system focuses on reliable penalties for non-paying downloaders, while seeder misbehavior is (for now) handled via weaker, gossip-style complaints and manual user judgments.

 ### Gossip-backed Penalty Signals